kermorvant/ml/kNN.md

 > * Use [`train_test_split`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) to create `X_train/y_train` and `X_test/y_test`.
 Use 80% of the data for training and 20% for testing.
 > * Train a [k-nearest neighbors](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) classififier with k=1
 > * Test the k-NN with k= 1 on both the training and the test set.
-Print the score produced by `metrics.accuracy_score`
+Print the score produced by [`clf.score()`](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html#sklearn.neighbors.KNeighborsClassifier.score)

 When evaluating a classifier, it is important to report the error rate both on the training and the classification set.
 These values are needed to understand what is wrong with the classifier and how to improve it.